Transformative learning: Other perspectives

 Recent considerations of these varying perspectives seem to indicate that one perspective does not need to exclude the other.
 For example, Mezirow and Dirkx discussed their views on transformative learning at a 2005 International Transformative Learning Conference.
 This dialogue, facilitated by Patricia Cranton, continued via email after the conference and the overview was published in the Journal of Transformative Education.
 Dirkx focuses on subjectivity, in the power of the inner world in one's shift in view of the outer world.
 Mezirow emphasizes critical assessment of assumptions.
 Although their approaches are different, they agree that their perspectives are similar in several aspects.
 This includes transforming frames of reference that have lost meaning or have become dysfunctional, and fostering enhanced awareness and consciousness of one's being in the world.
 Both perspectives are required to deepen understanding and to incorporate these ways of learning into transformative education.

 One of the difficulties in defining transformative learning is that it bleeds into the boundaries of concepts such as "meaning making" or "critical thinking".

 The term "meaning making" (i.e., constructing meaning) is found most frequently in constructivist approaches to education, based on the work of educators such as John Dewey, Maria Montessori, Jean Piaget, Jerome Bruner, and Lev Vygotsky.
 In the constructivist view, meaning is constructed from knowledge.

 John Dirkx views transformational learning as a meaning-making process within adult education, aimed at promoting a democratic vision of society and self-actualization of individuals.
 Learning is life—not a preparation for it.
 Therefore, transformational learning requires authenticity, a commitment to focus on the here and now, and awareness of feelings and emotions within the learning setting.
 The relationship between the individual and the broader world is discussed in terms of the critical role it plays in learning.
-Dirkx describes our emotions and feelings as a kind of language for helping us learn about ourselves, our relationships with others and how we makes sense of all aspects of our experiences, both objective and subjective.
+Dirkx describes our emotions and feelings as a kind of language for helping us learn about ourselves, our relationships with others and how we make sense of all aspects of our experiences, both objective and subjective.
 Our sense of who we are and what our relationship is to the world must naturally be drawn into the learning process, leading to deeper engagements with ourselves and the world.

 Mezirow posits that all learning is change but not all change is transformation.
 There is a difference between transmissional, transactional and transformational education.
 In the first, knowledge is transmitted from teacher to student.
 In transactional education, it is recognized that the student has valuable experiences, and learns best through experience, inquiry, critical thinking and interaction with other learners.
 It could be argued that some of the research regarding transformative learning has been in the realm of transactional education, and that what is seen as transformative by some authors is in fact still within the realm of transactional learning.